bixb922/crank-organ/doc-software/README.md

 Please see other scale definitions in their respective json files.
 Several scales are provided as example.

 The Pin and MIDI configuration allows to alter that the default.
-For example, I don't care very much which valve is connected to what pin, I just connect and then use the Test button on the Pin and Midi Configuration to find out what wiring I did, and then adjust configuration correspondingly.
+For example, I don't care very much which valve is connected to what pin, I just connect and then use the Test button on the Pin and MIDI Configuration to find out what wiring I did, and then adjust configuration correspondingly.
 I usually don't even label the wires.
+However, I write the position of the pipe in the rank field.

 The MIDI pin definition is ordered by the hardware layout.
 For each hardware pin, it specifies one or more notes that will activate each pin, possibly with the control of a register.